walmartlabs/concord-website/docs/getting-started/triggers.md

 `entryPoint` parameter.
 Optionally, key/value pairs can be supplied as `arguments`.

-The `spec` parameter can be used to supply a regular schedule to execute the flow by using a [CRON syntax](https://en.wikipedia.org/wiki/Cron).
+The `spec` parameter is used to supply a regular schedule to execute the flow by using a [CRON syntax](https://en.wikipedia.org/wiki/Cron).

 The following example trigger kicks off a process to run the `hourlyCleanUp`